Microsoft/azure-docs.pt-pt/articles/load-balancer/load-balancer-ipv6-for-linux.md

             eno1:
               dhcp6: true

-Durante a inicialização inicial, o "processador de rede" do netplan grava a configuração em/Run para entregar o controle de dispositivos ao daemon de rede especificado para obter informações de referência sobre o netplan, consulte https://netplan.io/reference.
+During early boot, the netplan “network renderer” writes configuration to /run to hand off control of devices to the specified networking daemon For reference information about NETPLAN, see https://netplan.io/reference.

 ## <a name="debian"></a>Debian

-1. Editar a */etc/dhcp/dhclient6.conf* de ficheiros e adicione a seguinte linha:
+1. Edit the */etc/dhcp/dhclient6.conf* file, and add the following line:

         timeout 10;

-2. Editar a */etc/network/interfaces* de ficheiros e adicione a seguinte configuração:
+2. Edit the */etc/network/interfaces* file, and add the following configuration:

         iface eth0 inet6 auto
             up sleep 5
             up dhclient -1 -6 -cf /etc/dhcp/dhclient6.conf -lf /var/lib/dhcp/dhclient6.eth0.leases -v eth0 || true

-3. Renove o endereço IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```

-## <a name="rhel-centos-and-oracle-linux"></a>RHEL, CentOS e Oracle Linux
+## <a name="rhel-centos-and-oracle-linux"></a>RHEL, CentOS, and Oracle Linux

-1. Editar a */etc/sysconfig/network* de ficheiros e adicione o seguinte parâmetro:
+1. Edit the */etc/sysconfig/network* file, and add the following parameter:

         NETWORKING_IPV6=yes

-2. Editar a */etc/sysconfig/network-scripts/ifcfg-eth0* de ficheiros e adicionar os dois parâmetros seguintes:
+2. Edit the */etc/sysconfig/network-scripts/ifcfg-eth0* file, and add the following two parameters:

         IPV6INIT=yes
         DHCPV6C=yes

-3. Renove o endereço IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```

-## <a name="sles-11-and-opensuse-13"></a>SLES 11 e openSUSE 13
+## <a name="sles-11-and-opensuse-13"></a>SLES 11 and openSUSE 13

-Recentes SUSE Linux Enterprise Server (SLES) e o openSUSE imagens no Azure têm sido pré-configuradas com o DHCPv6.
-Não existem alterações adicionais são necessárias quando utiliza essas imagens.
-Se tiver uma VM que se baseia numa imagem SUSE mais antiga ou personalizada, faça o seguinte:
+Recent SUSE Linux Enterprise Server (SLES) and openSUSE images in Azure have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.
+If you have a VM that's based on an older or custom SUSE image, do the following:

-1. Instalar o `dhcp-client` empacotar, se necessário:
+1. Install the `dhcp-client` package, if needed:

     ```bash
     sudo zypper install dhcp-client
     ```

-2. Editar a */etc/sysconfig/network/ifcfg-eth0* de ficheiros e adicione o seguinte parâmetro:
+2. Edit the */etc/sysconfig/network/ifcfg-eth0* file, and add the following parameter:

         DHCLIENT6_MODE='managed'

-3. Renove o endereço IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```

-## <a name="sles-12-and-opensuse-leap"></a>SLES 12 e openSUSE salto
+## <a name="sles-12-and-opensuse-leap"></a>SLES 12 and openSUSE Leap

-Imagens SLES e openSUSE recentes no Azure tenham sido pré-configuradas com o DHCPv6.
-Não existem alterações adicionais são necessárias quando utiliza essas imagens.
-Se tiver uma VM que se baseia numa imagem SUSE mais antiga ou personalizada, faça o seguinte:
+Recent SLES and openSUSE images in Azure have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.
+If you have a VM that's based on an older or custom SUSE image, do the following:

-1. Editar a */etc/sysconfig/network/ifcfg-eth0* do ficheiro e substitua o `#BOOTPROTO='dhcp4'` parâmetro com o seguinte valor:
+1. Edit the */etc/sysconfig/network/ifcfg-eth0* file, and replace the `#BOOTPROTO='dhcp4'` parameter with the following value:

         BOOTPROTO='dhcp'

-2. Para o */etc/sysconfig/network/ifcfg-eth0* de ficheiros, adicione o seguinte parâmetro:
+2. To the */etc/sysconfig/network/ifcfg-eth0* file, add the following parameter:

         DHCLIENT6_MODE='managed'

-3. Renove o endereço IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0